DiamondLightSource/atip/INSTALL.rst

 ATIP Installation
 =================

-This guide is for linux and is based off the current structures of AT and Pytac, if you find a mistake please raise an issue on ATIP's GitHub page.
+This guide is for Linux and is based on the current structures of AT and Pytac, if you find a mistake please raise an issue on ATIP's GitHub page.

 Initial Setup and Installation
 ------------------------------